euroargodev/plot_timeseries_NS/README.md

 The netcdf file for the float(s) that are to be ploted should be locally saved and refered to using their WMO number (float) and their path (path_float).
 The data is read and then classify into the NS basins.

 Finally the function plot_classfloatprof returns a figure showing the profile positions and their classification, and plot_eachbasinprof plots a timeseries (for each basin) of both the reference and argo data in the user defined pressure level.
+See the wikipage for examples.

 ## Requirements